Jmwofford/babyDiv_WDI-curriculum/instructor_notes/react/react-fullstack-codealong/react-fullstack-codealong.md

 ...
 ```

-Now we can proceed with our Heroku deployment like normal:
+Now we can proceed our Heroku deployment like normal.

 ```bash
 heroku create inclass-idea-board